Servo-Pistons

 Layup of the carbon fiber onto the positive half of the diaphragm mold.

-Diaphragm seals need a reinforcing layer which is strong and stiff axially, but stretchy diametrically so the seal can expand from the inner bore diameter to the outer bore diameter.
-The original paper I tried to replicate used woven sil-nylon cloth as the reinforcing layer, but normal cloth is stiff in all directions so they lasercut tiny patterns in it to cut all the fibers in one direction and only most of the fibers in the other direction.
-Instead of doing all that work with a lasercutter, I used fabric which only had fibers in one direction right off the shelf.
+The original paper I set out to replicate used woven nylon cloth as the reinforcing layer which gives the diaphragm seal its strength, then lasercut tiny chevron patterns in the cloth to allow it to stretch in one direction but not the other.
+This is necessary because the diaphragm needs to stretch diametrically to expand from the inner bore diamter to the outer bore diameter, but it needs to be stiff axially to increase the allowable pressure of the piston before the seal bursts.
+Instead of doing all that work with a lasercutter, I decided to use fabric which only had fibers in one direction right off the shelf.
 Specifically, unidirectional carbon fiber meant for composite layup.
-This turned out to be far more work because the sil-nylon bonds to silicone nicely while carbon fiber really doesn't like adhering to elastomers (or anything) without some dark magic chemistry (compatibilizers! reactive ion etching!)
-I didn't have access to, but I managed to make some usable enough diaphragms from ACP composites carbon fiber and Smooth-on two part urethane rubber, so live and learn right?
-It was a lucky choice despite my adhesion issues, because carbon fiber happens to be conductive.
+This turned out to be far more work because the original paper used nylon pre-coated with silicone and carbon fiber really doesn't like adhering to elastomers without some dark magic chemistry I don't have access to, but I managed to make some usable enough diaphragms from ACP composites carbon fiber and Smooth-on two part urethane rubber, so live and learn right?
+It was a lucky choice despite how inaccessible "compatibilizer" chemistry is, because carbon fiber happens to be conductive.

 The seal is the sensor